garrandall/popular-music-data/tracks/do-you-know--what-it-takes--robyn.md

 do you know what it takes?
 do you know what it takes?

-Don't waste my time with your lies (yeah baby, i gotta know) You got to prove that you will always be around
+Don't waste my time with your lies (yeah baby, I gotta know) You got to prove that you will always be around
 I'll give you everything
 Boy will you do the same for me?
 Will you do anything?
 I gotta know what will it be